-Other fixed income indexes, including custom indexes created at clients' requests, are in general derived and maintained based on the universe of securities included in these index methodologies.
+MSCI provides a wide variety of indexes1 all of which are governed by rules-based methodologies.
+MSCI's primary equity index methodology is the MSCI Global Investable Market Index ("GIMI") methodology.
+Other equity indexes, including custom indexes created at clients' requests, are in general derived and maintained based on the universe of securities used by the MSCI Global Investable Market Indexes, i.e., the MSCI Global Investable Equity Universe.
 Exceptions to this are highlighted in the respective index methodology documentation or custom index specification documents.

-The indexes based on the standard fixed income index methodologies serve as the "parent" indexes for other MSCI Fixed Income Indexes created according to methodologies that address specific investment themes and strategies such as MSCI Fixed Income Factor Indexes.
+Groupings of MSCI equity indexes include regional and individual country indexes and related size, and sector indexes which are based on the GIMI methodology.
+These indexes serve as the "parent" indexes for other MSCI indexes created according to methodologies that address specific investment themes and strategies such as MSCI Factor Indexes, MSCI Sustainability and Climate Indexes, MSCI Thematic Indexes and MSCI Strategy Indexes (other than MSCI Factor Indexes).